 How to Set up a Raspberry Pi Minecraft Server

-There are 4 main parts on build a Minecraft Raspberry Pi server.
+There are 4 main parts on building a Minecraft Raspberry Pi server.
 Let’s follow the steps below carefully.

 Part 1.
 Install Raspbian and Configure Its Environment